Advertisements

 Setting stops at a fraction of ATR — and a smaller fraction than your target — is the only solution.
 Even though you know that you will get stopped unfairly sometimes.
 “Unfairly” meaning the price resumes your favored direction right after your stop and you are out in the cold with no position.
 The solution to unfair stops is to have a re-entry rule after a stop, not to have a stop so wide that you are all but eliminating the risk of getting stopped.

 But the ATR stop runs into another problem, and that is the rest of the chart.
-Let’s say you have reduced your stop from the multiple (70 points) to a fraction (say two-thirds, or 40 points) but that stop lands beyond some critical chart event, like a support line.
-Since you would not be going long in the first place if you expected support to get broken, should not you modify the stop to adjust to the support line?
+Let’s say you have reduced your stop from the multiple (70 points) to a fraction (say two-thirds, or 40 points), but that stop lands beyond some critical chart event, like a support line.
+Since you would not be going long in the first place if you expected support to get broken, should you not modify the stop to adjust to the support line?
 The answer is yes, of course you should.
 But which chart events, exactly?
 And how do you resolve the conflict between ATR-set stops and chart-event stops?

 Before trying to answer that question, consider some of the chart events.